Deepseek-APIs/deepseek-mpi/README.md

 - Rank 0 hosts the TUI; non-root ranks wait for the broadcast payload.
 - Logs default to `deepseek_mpi.log` in the working directory; rotate externally if desired.
 - Use `--response-dir` when you need deterministic artifacts for downstream pipelines or compliance.
+- `--tasks` ensures the entire file (including large spreadsheets) is read once and then auto-sliced, so you’re never limited by the number of hardware threads on the box.
 - Use the `deepseek_wrapper` helper when you want something closer to the OpenAI Codex UX; it logs MPI output in-line and reuses the same configuration flags under the hood.
 - Use git for change tracking – a clean history keeps regressions easy to spot.
 - When you need a guided UX, run `./src/deepseek_wrapper --np 4 --binary ./src/deepseek_mpi`.
 Every time you hit Enter the wrapper gathers the ongoing conversation, writes a payload file, and invokes `mpirun` with the requested rank count.
 Type `:quit` or press `Esc` to exit.